Alumni Impact Fund - for students

 Round stamp with the words Alumni Impact Fund for Students

-The Alumni Impact Fund, made up of charitable donations from the alumni community, funds innovative projects that have a positive impact on the student experience.
+The Alumni Impact Fund, made up of charitable donations from the alumni community, funds projects that have a positive impact on the student experience.

 All current students are eligible to apply, with applications opening annually.